Poly-Portal/polyportaldocs/mkdocs/docs/developers/database/tables.md

 # Database Tables

-**These documents reflect the tables early in the design stage and may not be up to date.
+**These documents reflect the tables in the design stage and may not be up to date.
 Use as reference only.**

 ![Image](./tables.png)